kiranshila/Bljog/posts/maxent-imaging.md

 S(I) = -I\log\left(I\right)
 ```

-The latter of which has is proven from an information theory perspective in
+The latter of which has is proven from an information theory perspective by
-cite:brookes59_mathem_found_infor_theor with the former coming from
+Brookes (1959) with the former coming from
-thermodynamic entropy cite:kikuchi77_maxim_entrop_image_restor_i_entrop_expres.
+thermodynamic entropy Kikuchi (1977).
 The resulting probability of a given pixel is then

 ```latex